ga-wdi-exercises/bay-swatch/readme.md

   0. Write a for-loop to append the requested color the requested number of times.
     > You can move the code above into this for-loop.

-0. *I'd like to be able to click on a swatch and then another swatch, and switch their color-values (I want the swatches to switch places).*
+0. *I'd like to be able to click on a swatch and then another swatch, and switch their color-values (I want the swatches to switch places).*(20 min, 20 min review)
 > The point here is to give the **impression** that the swatches are themselves switching places, but in reality, only their color-values are being swapped.

   > Breaking it down: